Wondering how to market your retail business without discounts?

-There’s nothing particularly wrong with these ads, except everyone in nursery and garden centers is doing the exact same thing.
+There’s nothing particularly wrong with these ads like the one on the left, except everyone in nursery and garden centers is doing the exact same thing.

 Oh, I hear you out there.
 "But Bob, we need the sponsors' money to get our names out there.
 It doesn’t matter what the featured products are or that they take up half of the ad space.
 It just matters that now we have money to run the ads to get our names out there."